What should I do when my plants arrive?

-During their first summer, perennials appreciate getting an inch of water per week – from you or from natural rainfall.
-It’s better to water deeply and less often, than to water shallowly every few days.
-This will encourage the roots to grow downward in search of water, which helps the plant prepare for being self-sufficient.
+During their first summer, perennials appreciate getting about an inch of water per week – from you or from natural rainfall.
+It’s better to water deeply once a week, rather than water shallowly every few days.
+This encourages the roots to grow downward in search of water and helps the plant prepare for being self-sufficient.

 I planted a peony last fall.
 Why didn’t it flower this spring?

-Peonies are long-lived and once they get established, they will flower for generations.
-A new peony usually needs at least two seasons of growth before it will produce flowers.
+Peonies are long-lived and once they get established, they flower for generations.
+A new peony usually needs at least two seasons of growth before it will start flowering.
 It’s also important for peonies to be planted at the proper depth.
 The top of the root (where the buds are located) should be no more than 1½” below the soil surface.
-If peonies are planted too deeply, they will produce foliage, but few flowers.
-Mulching around the plant is generally a good idea, but apply a thin layer and don't allow it to build up over time.
+If peonies are planted too deeply, they produce foliage, but few flowers.
+Mulching is fine but keep it less and an inch thick and don't allow it to build up over time.
 Learn More Here: All About Peonies